maciekrb/mapreduceutils/README.md

   attr1 = db.StringProperty()
   attr2 = db.DateTimeProperty()

-# We now insert this in the database
+# We now insert this in the datastore
 obj = TestClass(attr1="One", attr2=some_datetime, expando1="Something Else")
 obj.put()